ventureoo/jabagram/README.md

 If you want to "unbridge" chats, just kick the bot from your Telegram chat or XMPP room.
 It will automatically remove the entry from the database.
-Note that losing the ``jabagram.db`` file will unbridge all chats and you will need to re-bridge them.
+Note that losing the ``./data/jabagram.db`` file will unbridge all chats and you will need to re-bridge them.

 To re-bridge chats follow the steps above.